Buy your own home with a firefighter mortgage program

 4. NeighborhoodLIFT (Wells Fargo)

 NeighborhoodLIFT isn’t exclusively for firefighters or even first responders.
-So this is one that might help volunteer firefighters.
+So this general home purchase program is one that might help volunteer firefighters.
 And Wells Fargo says:

 “From firefighters and police officers to veterans, hundreds of first responders across the U.S. have become homeowners with help from Wells Fargo’s NeighborhoodLIFT® program.”

-The bank reckons, “Down payment assistance grants can total up to $15,000 for most recipients,” though the actual amount varies depending on the housing market where you live.
+The bank claims, “Down payment assistance grants can total up to $15,000 for most recipients,” though the actual amount varies depending on the housing market where you live.

-This program is intended to help those on modest or moderate incomes.
-So if you’re a volunteer firefighter with a highly paid main job, you probably won’t qualify for (or need) help.
+Its downpayment assistance program is intended to help those on modest or moderate incomes.
+So if you’re a volunteer firefighter whose primary occupation exceeds income limits, you probably won’t qualify for (or need) help.

 5. Firefighter mortgage programs from credit unions